solo-io/supergloo/services/mesh-networking/pkg/traffic-policy-temp/README.md

 relevant user-written Traffic Policies
 1. finally, pull Traffic Policies that are both a) validated, and b) merge-able off of Mesh Service statuses and translate them into the relevant mesh-specific configuration.

+After the translation is done, `reconcile` writes the status to the input objects, and writes the output objects.